syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.MVC/drag-and-drop.md

 documentation: ug
 ---

----
-layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
-description: Learn here all about Drag And Drop of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
-platform: ej2-asp-core-mvc
-control: Drag And Drop
-publishingplatform: ##Platform_Name##
-documentation: ug
----

 # Drag and Drop

 Drag and Drop is supported through two libraries of Essential JS 2.
 Those are [`Draggable`](https://ej2.syncfusion.com/documentation/api/base/draggable/) and [`Droppable`](https://ej2.syncfusion.com/documentation/api/base/droppable/).
 Draggable makes DOM to be dragged using mouse or touch gestures and Droppable mark required DOM as droppable zone.